Dorsaa-Francis/inpt_report/README.md

 **Evidence**

-**Ghostcat - CVE-2020-193:** This issue arises when trusting incoming AJP connections to Apache Tomcat.
-Tomcat treats AJP connections with higher trust compared to HTTP connections.
-In versions of Apache Tomcat from 9.0.0.M1 to 9.0.0.30, 8.5.0 to 8.5.50, and 7.0.0 to 7.0.99, the AJP Connector was enabled by default and listened on all configured IP addresses.
-It was advised (and recommended in the security guide) to disable this connector if it was not needed.
+**Ghostcat - CVE-2020-193:** This vulnerability occurs when Apache Tomcat is configured to trust AJP (Apache JServ Protocol) connections more than HTTP connections.
+In versions of Apache Tomcat from 9.0.0.M1 to 9.0.0.30, 8.5.0 to 8.5.50, and 7.0.0 to 7.0.99, the AJP Connector was enabled by default and accepted connections on all configured IP addresses.
+The security guide recommended disabling this connector if it was not necessary.

-The vulnerability allowed for:
+The vulnerability allowed:
-- Returning arbitrary files from anywhere within the web application.
+- Retrieval of arbitrary files from anywhere within the web application.
-- Processing any file in the web application as a JSP.
+- Execution of any file in the web application as a JSP.

-If the web application permitted file uploads and stored those files within the application (or if an attacker could otherwise control the web application’s content), this, combined with the ability to process files as JSPs, enabled remote code execution.
+If the web application allowed file uploads and stored these files (or if an attacker could manipulate the content of the web application), this combined with the ability to process files as JSPs, enabled remote code execution.

 **Mitigation Recommendations:**
-- Mitigation is essential if an AJP port is accessible to untrusted users.
+- Ensure that an AJP port is not accessible to untrusted users to mitigate the risk.
-- For a defense-in-depth approach, users should upgrade to Apache Tomcat versions 9.0.31, 8.5.51, or 7.0.100 or later.
-These versions include hardened default configurations for the AJP Connector.
+- For additional security, upgrade to Apache Tomcat versions 9.0.31, 8.5.51, or 7.0.100 or later.
+These versions have more secure default settings for the AJP Connector.
-- Users upgrading to these versions may need to adjust their configurations to align with the new default settings.
+- After upgrading, you may need to adjust your configurations to comply with the new default settings.

 ![msconf](Images/msconf.png)